Tobolove/cd0157_Final_Pipeline/README.md

 ├── app.py         # A sample "Hello World" flask application
 ├── ci-cd-codepipeline.cfn.yml # Cloudformation template to create the Codebuild, and Codepipeline, and related resources.
-├── buildspec.yml  # Codebuild will execute the commands available here.
-├── Dockerfile     # Codebuild will build an image using the Dockerfile, and push it to the Dockerhub/or AWS ECR.
+├── buildspec.yml  # Codebuild will execute the commands available here.  addd here ├── Dockerfile     # Codebuild will build an image using the Dockerfile, and push it to the Dockerhub/or AWS ECR.
 ├── deployment.yml # The deployment file for the Kubernetes cluster.
 Codebuild will apply this deployment using the one of the kubectl commands.
 ├── iam-role-policy.json # The Policy for the IAM role that the Codebuild will assume